rzymek/web-boards/README.md

 To apply client side changes call `mvn gwt:compile` and refresh the page.
 To apply changes to resources (jsp, html, etc) call `mvn war:exploded` and refresh the page.
 To apply server side changes restart the `mvn appengine:devserver` command.

+To speed up gwt compilation, only one browser type is supported during developement.
+The default is webkit-based (chrome, safari).
+You can select another use using `mvn gwt:compile -Dbrowser=...`.
+The possible values are: safari(for chrome as well), opera, gecko1_8, ie9, ie8, ie6.
+Up to date values can be found in [UserAgent module](https://code.google.com/p/google-web-toolkit/source/browse/trunk/user/src/com/google/gwt/useragent/UserAgent.gwt.xml)

 Debugging
 ---------